-As someone who has never used a Fuji camera before I thought it would be fun to share my perspective on the new Fuji X100T.
-So here are my thoughts and honest first time impressions on this camera that’s totally new to me.
+As someone who has never used a Fuji camera before, I thought it would be fun to share my perspective on the new Fuji X100T.
+So here are my thoughts and honest first-time impressions on this camera that’s new to me.

-It might seem strange for someone with a Sony A7r and a 5Dmkii to go out and buy a small fixed lens APS-C camera like this.
-I’m not one of those photographers that thinks one brand is better than another, rather I will buy a camera that does what I need for the style I’m looking for.
-And this Fuji X100T just seems to be perfect for carrying around with me and taking daily life photos.
+It might seem strange for someone with a Sony A7r and a 5Dmkii to go out and buy a small fixed-lens APS-C camera like this.
+I’m not one of those photographers who thinks one brand is better than another; rather, I will buy a camera that does what I need for the style I’m looking for.
+This Fuji X100T seems perfect for carrying around with me and taking photos of daily life.

-My Canon is simply too big and my Sony seems like it was built by Fisher Price as it’s completely falling apart after only a year of significant traveling and carrying with me everywhere.
+My Canon is too big, and my Sony seems like Fisher Price built it, as it’s completely falling apart after only a year of significant traveling and carrying with me everywhere.
 So I needed a camera to fill that void, and guess what?
 No other camera is better for this than the Fuji X100T.
-Except maybe the Panasonic LX100, but I’m not really interested in a zoom m43 system, for forget I said that.
+Except maybe the Panasonic LX100, but I’m not interested in a Zoom m43 system; I forgot I said that.

-Not having any experience with any Fuji before, I was surprised at how quickly I was able to navigate this camera and adjust all the settings.
+Not having any experience with Fuji before, I was surprised at how quickly I could navigate this camera and adjust all the settings.
 It’s all just right there and incredibly intuitive.
-This was a relief as camera manufactures rarely get the UI right.
-Maybe it’s a Japanese thing, but up until a few years ago navigating through any camera’s UI was painful to say the least.
+This was a relief as camera manufacturers rarely get the UI right.
+Maybe it’s a Japanese thing, but up until a few years ago, navigating through any camera’s UI was painful.

-The FujiX100T is actually very simple and the customization options are amazing, better than expected.
-I had fun sitting there for 45 minutes the first night I got it adjusting all the settings to suit my shooting needs, taking away worthless features like video off the main function buttons and adding back on useful ones like ND filters and Flash controls.
+The FujiX100T is very simple, and the customization options are amazing, which is better than expected.
+I had fun sitting there for 45 minutes the first night I got it, adjusting all the settings to suit my shooting needs, taking away worthless features like video of the main function buttons, and adding back on useful ones like ND filters and Flash controls.

-So far I really love the look of this camera.
-I haven’t had a lot of time with it yet but if does kind of give me that Zeiss feel I get with my Zeiss lenses on my Sony A7r.
+So far, I love the look of this camera.
+I haven’t had much time with it yet, but it gives me that Zeiss feel I get with my Zeiss lenses on my Sony A7r.

-Plus Fuji is probably the best company out there at making color profiles.
-They have spent years making film look awesome and we get several amazing film simulators which I post later.
+Plus, Fuji is probably the best company for making color profiles.
+They have spent years making the film look awesome, and we have several amazing film simulators, which I will post later.

-It’s just so easy taking nice photos with this camera.
+It’s just so easy to take nice photos with this camera.
 Shots that would seem boring on my Canon or Sony just come to life with this camera.
-I can’t really explain it.
-Maybe it’s just I have a new motivation because I have a new camera, but I don’t know.
-Color and contrast are so rich and the bokah is so smooth.
-If I had to guess I would say it’s the lens and camera profiles doing this for us.
+I can’t explain it.
+Maybe I have a new motivation because I have a new camera, but I don’t know.
+The color and contrast are so rich, and the bokeh is smooth.
+If I had to guess, I would say the lens and camera profiles are doing this for us.

 The Looks And The Great Gear

 My favorite part of this camera is how much you can customize it with accessories.
-It’s kind of like Leica in that respects but at a millionth of the cost.
+It’s like Leica in that respect, but at a millionth of the cost.
 And the camera looks beautiful.

-The FujiX100T in black next to the FujiX100s in silver, and a Sony A7r.
+The FujiX100T is in black next to the FujiX100s in silver and a Sony A7r.

 It was hard deciding whether I should go all black or silver.
-I know the silver looks classier and more expensive, it’s the ‘nicer looking’ of the two.
-Side by side it really is.
-But something about me liked the black more.
-It’s weird, I know the silver is prettier but I really like the black so that’s what I went with.
+I know the silver looks classier and more expensive; it’s the ‘nicer looking’ of the two.
+Side by side, it is.
+But something about me was that I liked black more.
+It’s weird, I know the silver is prettier but I like the black so that’s what I went with.

-Hopefully the black will be more low profile and turn less heads.
-I get enough people bugging me when I carry around my giant white Canon lenses with comments like, “Gee that’s a nice camera you got there.”
-With the silver Fuji I’m sure it would be something like, “Gee that reminds me of my dads old camera.”
-Hopefully going black will alleviate some of this.
+Hopefully, the black will be more low-profile and turn fewer heads.
+I get enough people bugging me when I carry my giant white Canon lenses with comments like, “Gee, that’s a nice camera you got there.”
+With the silver Fuji, I’m sure it would be something like, “Gee, that reminds me of my dad’s old camera.”
+Hopefully, going black will alleviate some of this.
 Plus, that’s the camera Batman would use.
 So there you go.

 The Shooting Experience

-You have to use to appreciate it.
-You might think using an optical viewfinder is out dated and that you’ll never hold it up to your face to shoot photos since you have an LCD screen.
-But this just isn’t the case.
-It’s so fun using the optical viewfinder, the technology inside is so far beyond anything anyone else is using right now.
-It’s this incredible fusion of classic photography mixed with cutting edge technology.
+You have to use it to appreciate it.
+You might think using an optical viewfinder is outdated, and you’ll never hold it up to your face to shoot photos since you have an LCD screen.
+But this isn’t the case.
+It’s so fun using the optical viewfinder; the technology inside is far beyond anything anyone else uses.
+It’s this incredible fusion of classic photography mixed with cutting-edge technology.

 Focus Speed

-Focus speed is the fastest I’ve ever shot with.
+The Sony A7r’s focus speed is the fastest I’ve ever shot with.
 Yes, the Sony A7r is fast, but not in low light like the Fuji X100T.
-It’s also significantly snappier in every way than the Fuji X100s.
-Especially when it comes to focusing.
+It’s also significantly snappier in every way than the Fuji X100s, especially regarding focus.

 Depth of Field & Bokeh

-Yes, the Bokeh is amazing.
-So creamy.
-Feels like you’re shooting full frame.
-Fall off is beautiful giving it that amazing 3D feel.
+Yes, the Bokeh is amazing—so creamy.
+It feels like you’re shooting a full frame.
+The fall-off is beautiful, giving it that amazing 3D feel.

 Film Simulators